 Jake Maines – Virginia Beach Realtor Launches A New Improved Website

-/EIN News/ -- Virginia Beach, Virginia, July 10, 2023 (GLOBE NEWSWIRE) -- Jake Maines, Virginia Beach Realtor, launches a new, improved website that helps residents in Virginia sell their current property or find their dream home by offering a more user-friendly interface and streamlined property search option.
+Virginia Beach, Virginia – Jake Maines, Virginia Beach Realtor, launches a new, improved website that helps residents in Virginia sell their current property or find their dream home by offering a more user-friendly interface and streamlined property search option.

 The upgraded property search option on the website has unique categories where visitors can select the property type, price, size, and the year built, as well as many more specifications from an easy-to-use drop-down list to narrow down the 5,000 Virginia Beach homes currently available for sale.